nixpig/anocir/README.md

 > [!CAUTION]
 >
-> This is an experimental project.
-It requires `sudo` and will make changes to your system.
+> Some features may require `sudo` and make changes to your system.
+This is an experimental project.
 Take appropriate precautions.

 I'm developing `brownie` on the following environment.
 Even with the same set up, YMMV.

-**Development**
-- `go version go1.23.0 linux/amd64`
-- `Linux 6.10.2-arch1-1 x86_64 GNU/Linux`

-**Testing**
-- `Linux Vagrant 5.15.0-116-generic #126-Ubuntu SMP X86_64 GNU/Linux`

 You can spin up this VM from the included `Vagrantfile`, just run `vagrant up`.

+- `Linux vagrant 6.8.0-31-generic #31-Ubuntu SMP PREEMPT_DYNAMIC Sat Apr 20 00:40:06 UTC 2024 x86_64 x86_64 x86_64 GNU/Linux`
+- `go version go1.23.4 linux/amd64`
+- `Docker version 27.3.1, build ce12230`

 ### Build from source